prachii001/CentraLogic_AI_Assignment/README.md

 - Hugging Face Transformers: A library of state-of-the-art pre-trained models for Natural Language Processing tasks.

 # Running the Application
-1. Start the FastAPI backend
+1. Start the FastAPI backend:
 python backend.py